Here’s a complete Eye makeup for Deep set Eyes step by step tutorial with Pro tips from a Makeup Artist with Deep-set Hooded eyes.

 We want to conceal properly any dark shades that some deep set eyes have naturally around the eyes and cause a more deep illusion.

-In case you have very deep dark under eyes, try an orange concealer better.
+In case you have very deep dark under your eyes, try an orange concealer better.

 Related Makeup post: The best Eyeshadow palettes and colors to make Brown eye POP!